mohi2code/PLC/README.md

 * text  : represents all alphabet characters singular, or plural

 **Variable declaration** <br>
-all variable identifiers should start with an underscore and every statement should end with a newline, no semicolons needed.
+all variables identifiers should start with an underscore and every statement should end with a newline, no semicolons needed.

 **Variables assignment** <br>
 assignment can be done upon declaration or in a new statement